PauseAI/pauseai-website/src/posts/local-organizing.md

 Good afternoon,

 I hope you’re doing well!
 I’m reaching out on behalf of [PauseAI](https://pauseai.info/).
 We are a grassroots movement with the goal of achieving an [international moratorium](https://pauseai.info/proposal) on the development of human-level Artificial Intelligence.
-We recently started a chapter in {city}, and I wanted to discuss the possibility of working together on this issue.
+We recently started a chapter in (city), and I wanted to discuss the possibility of working together on this issue.

 Just as fossil-fuel companies have undermined efforts to curb emissions, so too are AI companies funding efforts to achieve human-level AI as quickly as possible, despite experts [admitting](https://blog.aiimpacts.org/p/2023-ai-survey-of-2778-six-things) that these systems could threaten civilization.
 This issue intersects with climate risk more directly, since AI training runs require vast amounts of energy, often sourced from fossil fuels.